San Benedetto fuori della

 had it brought to decorate her bedchamber at the Pitti in 1627.

-The Madonna and Child with Saints Francis and Zenobius (1510) by
+The Virgin and Child with Saints Francis and Zenobius (1510) by

 Francesco Granacci (see left) from the Gerolami chapel here, is